cemysf/cemysf.github.io/aboutme.md

 title: About me
 ---

-Student - M.Sc.
-Informatics - TU München
+I am an -almost graduate- M.Sc.
+Informatics student at TU München.

-For more info, check out my social profiles.
+For more info, check out my cv or social profiles.